andonovangel/birthday-reminder-app-backend/README.md

 Feel free to customize the backend according to your needs, and refer to the Laravel documentation for additional details on extending functionality or securing your API.

+## Link to birthday-reminder-app-frontend

+Check the [frontend repository](https://github.com/andonovangel/birthday-reminder-app-frontend) of **memoflcik**

+###Relationship Explanation:

+- [birthday-reminder-app-frontend](https://github.com/andonovangel/birthday-reminder-app-frontend) focuses on the user interface and client-side functionality.
+It contains the code for the web application's user interface, design, and user interactions.
+- birthday-reminder-app-backend complements this by providing the server-side logic, database interactions, and overall backend functionality.
+It handles data processing, business logic, and communicates with the frontend to deliver a complete web application experience.
+- Together, they form a comprehensive full-stack web application, where the frontend interacts with the backend to create a seamless and functional user experience.

 ## Contact

 Have questions, suggestions, or just want to say hello?
 I'd love to hear from you!